Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 • “For she was changed to a bird.”

-This section uses vivid imagery to depict the woman’s transformation into a woodpecker, with details like flying out of the chimney and the change in appearance.
+The lines use vivid imagery to depict the woman’s transformation into a woodpecker, with details like flying out of the chimney and the change in appearance.

 1. Woodpecker’s Appearance: